KDE/kinit/README.md

 # KInit

-Helper library to speed up start of applications on KDE work spaces
+Helper library to speed up start of applications on KDE workspaces

 ## Introduction